Three more deaths recorded in Nuneaton and Bedworth

 There were three more coronavirus deaths recorded in the latest 24-hour period in Nuneaton and Bedworth.

-The UK coronavirus dashboard shows 417 people had died in Nuneaton and Bedworth by April 12 – up from 414 on Monday.
+The dashboard shows 420 people had died in the area by April 13 (Wednesday) – up from 417 on Tuesday.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Nuneaton and Bedworth.